 Orthostatic hypotension is most common right after an injury and in the first few weeks of rehabilitation.
-It is more common with cervical and high thoracic (levels 1 6) spinal cord lesions.
+It is more common with cervical and high thoracic (levels 1‑6) spinal cord injuries.
 In most cases, the problem resolves and only happens after being in bed for long periods of time, and in the morning.
-For a few people, however, hypotension can continue and medications may be needed.
+For a few people, however, hypotension can continue, and medications may be needed.

 How to manage orthostatic hypotension